-Becoming vegan is about making an ethical decision to widen our circle of compassion to embrace all living, sentient creatures.
-However many people also become vegan for reasons of sustainability and improved personal health.
-Being vegan is about understanding that our choices have consequences for ourselves, and beyond ourselves.
+Being vegan is about making an ethical decision to widen our circle of compassion to embrace all living, sentient creatures.
+Many people also become vegan or plant based for reasons of sustainability and improved personal health.
+Being vegan is about understanding that our food and lifestyle choices have consequences for ourselves, and beyond ourselves.

 PROTECTING THE PLANET

 Animal farming is responsible for more greenhouse gas emissions than the whole of global transportation.
 Dairy and meat producers are polluting both the land and waterways.
 Current commercial fishing operations could see fishless oceans by 2048.

 Up to ten times more land and water is needed to support a typical diet of meat, fish, eggs, and dairy than a plant-based diet.

 Naturally rich in vitamins and minerals, high in fibre, and low in saturated fats, a well balanced vegan diet provides all the nutrition we need in all stages of life.
 This includes adequate amounts of protein, iron, calcium and omega 3’s.

 The only vitamin that needs supplementing is B12, which can be easily sourced from nutritional yeast, vitamins or fortified foods.
 In addition, people on a vegan diet are at a reduced risk of the number one health disorders, including heart disease, type 2 diabetes, certain types of cancer and obesity.

 COMPASSION FOR ANIMALS